phpDocumentor/phpDocumentor/docs/PSR.md

 ### 5.1.
 Short Description

 A short description MUST contain an abstract of the "Structural Element" defining the purpose.
-It is recommended for short descriptions to span a single line or at most two but not more than that.
+It is RECOMMENDED for short descriptions to span a single line or at most two but not more than that.

-A short description must end with either a full stop (.) followed by a line break or two sequential line breaks.
+A short description MUST end with either
+* a full stop (.) followed by a line break
+* or two sequential line breaks.

-If a long description is provided then it MUST be preceded by a short description.
-Otherwise the long description will be considered being the short description until the stop of the short description is encountered.
+If a long description is provided, then it MUST be preceded by a short description.
+Otherwise the long description will be considered the short description, until the stop of the short description is encountered.

 Tags do not necessarily have to be preceded by a short description.